Members must login to see members-only hikes

 Hiking Safety

 It is our belief that every hiker is responsible for their own safety.
 Below are general recommendations on how to hike smart and safe.
 This information is intended for informational purposes only.
-Please read the Disclaimer/Hiking Policies and Procedures.
+Please read the Disclaimer and Hiking Policies and Procedures and Code of Conduct.

 Establishing a Hike Plan